 Master the design of an A/B testing framework for LLM-powered features, including metric selection, sample size calculations, and automated guardrails.

-Design an observability stack for LLM applications covering logging, metrics, tracing, and drift detection.
+Master the design of an observability stack for LLM applications, covering logging, metrics, tracing, and drift detection.

-Master the taxonomy, detection methods, and mitigation strategies for LLM hallucinations, from statistical self-consistency checks to retrieval-grounded generation and chain-of-verification.
+Master the taxonomy, detection methods, and mitigation strategies for LLM hallucinations.
+Covers everything from SelfCheckGPT and semantic entropy to specialized detectors like Lynx, token-level probing, and cutting-edge prevention techniques including contrastive decoding.

 Master the taxonomy of LLM biases, implementation of fairness metrics, and end-to-end mitigation strategies from data curation to RLHF.